The Adoption Process Explained

 This page will explain the whole adoption process from start to finish.
 Please read carefully before applying to adopt.

-The homechecker will contact you with a suitable date and time to perform your homecheck.
-This will involve, amongst other things, inspecting your properties boundaries to ensure they are secure, checking there are no hazards which could possibly injure the dog.
-Once the homechecker has performed the check they then submit the homecheck details back on our website which automatically gets sent to our dog coordinator.
-They will then contact you to discuss your application.
-The final decision on your suitability to adopt a dog is solely at their discretion.
+The homechecker will contact you and agree a convenient time and date for your check.
+This will involve, amongst other things, inspecting the property’s boundaries to ensure they are secure, checking there are no hazards which could injure the dog and talking to you about dog adoption.
+Once the homechecker has finished, the homecheck is sent to your Coordinator.
+They will then contact you to have a further chat and hopefully finalise the adoption.

 Once the dog is in your home it is then your responsibility to ensure that dog is safe and secure at all times.

 Please read all the information that our Adoption Coordinators provide during the process – this is to help you, help the adoption run smoothly and help your new dog settle into it’s new life..